Absolventa/emarsys-rb/README.md

 => {:id=>185, :name=>"United States of America"}
 ```

+### Rate Limiting

+The Emarsys API documentation states you can make "at least 200 requests per minute", which is reasonably slow - in practice, the Emarsys API seems to handle rates of up to about 60-70 req/sec before complaining.

+If you exceed the limit, the Emarsys API returns an HTTP 429 'Too Many Requests' response.
+The client library will raise an error in this case.

 ## Interacting with the API

 You can interact with the API on the provided data objects: